IvanAleksandrovskii/TG_Crypto_Pools/README.md

   - Supported fields for sorting: "name", "code", "id"
   - Default sorting is by "name"
 - **What you'll get back:**
-  - A list of coin objects, each containing the coin's details including name, code, and logo URL.
+  - A list of coin objects, each containing the coin's details including name, code, logo URL, and current price.

 #### Get Coin by ID
 - **Endpoint:** `GET /api/v1/coin/{coin_id}`